dadrian/dadrian.io/content/blog/posts/revocation-aint-no-thang.md

   functions as public documentation of all revocations.
 CRLs are both useful for analysis, and provide a basis for browser vendors to preprocess revocations and ship condensed information to their clients.
 Firefox does this via [CRLite][crlite].
-Safari has [Valid][safari-valid].
 Chrome does this by only shipping differential updates of revocations with the "key compromise" reason code[^6].
+Apple has their own scheme.
 None of these systems scale particularly well, meaning if there are too many concurrent revocations, no browser is capable of shipping all of them to all of their clients on a timely basis.
 2. **Short-lived certificates.** If certificate lifetimes are on par with former